Microblading is a technique that requires skill and precision. In this blog post, I’ll share 5 tips for microblading

 The depth of the stroke

-At the beginning of my career I often got in too deep.
-This happens quickly and through experience I know that this is precisely the art of microblading.
-The 'Sweet Spot' is what it's all about.
-Exactly the right layer of skin and with the right tension, depth and speed.
-Bleeding doesn't say everything.
-Some clients bleed quickly and others not at all.
-Be careful and feel what you're doing.
-Go over the stroke as often as necessary until it is filled and just a little thicker than a real hair.
-The stroke will shrink slightly.
-As soon as you see a blue glow on the sides of your stroke, you are definitely too deep and it will also be difficult to find other things nearby. to be able to set strokes.
+Early in my career, I often went too deep into the skin.
+This happens quickly, and from experience, I know that’s precisely the art of microblading.
+It’s all about the “Sweet Spot.”
+Exactly the right skin layer, with the right pressure, depth, and speed.
+Bleeding isn’t the only indicator.
+Some clients bleed easily, while others don’t bleed at all.
+Be careful and, above all, feel what you’re doing.
+Go over the stroke as many times as necessary until it’s filled in and just slightly thicker than a real hair.
+The stroke will shrink a bit.
+As soon as you see a blue glow on the sides of your stroke, you’re definitely going too deep, and it’ll also be hard to place other strokes nearby.

 #5

-You can fill the strokes in different ways, but the most important thing is that you are exactly in the stroke you placed when you go through it again.
-This can be done with a smooth movement or by holding your blade at 90 degrees and moving very gently up and down through the channel.
-You feel it when you're in it.
+Filling the strokes can be done in various ways, but the most important thing is that you are exactly within the stroke you’ve placed when you go through it again.
+This can be done with a smooth motion or by holding your blade at a 90-degree angle and moving very gently up and down through the channel.
+You’ll feel it when you’re in the right spot.
 Repeat this 2 to 3 times if necessary.
-Put a little pigment on your blade and when you are done, put a mask of pigment over it, possibly adding some heat to the color.
-Let this sit for a while, but no longer than 5 minutes.
+Apply a small amount of pigment to your blade, and when you’re done, apply a layer of pigment over it, adding a bit of heat to the color if desired.
+Let this sit for a moment, but no longer than 5 minutes.

 By Maike van Duppen